SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_SPG8000.md

 #### Serial API connection \[1.0.1.x\]

-In range 1.0.1.x, this driver also uses a serial connection to poll the API.
+In range 1.0.1.x, this connector also uses a serial connection to poll the API.

 SERIAL CONNECTION: